ananyaharitsa/FormalVerification/README.md

 This program implements a simplified **RISC-V CPU simulator** in C++.
 It models the core stages of instruction execution: **fetch, decode, execute, memory access, and write-back**.

-# How to Run the CPU Simulator
+# How to Run the CPU Simulator (Using an executable)

 1. Open the `cpusim.cpp` file in your project folder.
 2. Build the program.
 In VS Code, you can do this by pressing `Ctrl+Shift+B` and selecting the appropriate build task.
 Make sure all dependent files (`CPU.cpp`, `CPU.h`, and any other headers or source files) are in the same folder or included in your build command.